| | | | | |

 Whether it’s a family emergency, a sick child, or the opportunity to join a friend on an impromptu Girl’s weekend away, you’re much better equipped to adapt to unforeseen circumstances when your day-to-day life is not completely chaotic.

-Having an organized home with established routines and systems enables you to quickly pivot when life throws you an unexpected curveball.
 With basic systems in place, you can hand over the reins to someone else (a spouse, a neighbor, a co-worker) if need be so that the household (or office) “machine” can continue to function during your absence.

 7. Being Organized Improves Your Health